d3/d3-shape/README.md

 }
 ```

+When a pie is [generated](#_pie), the value accessor will be invoked for each element in the input data array, being passed the element `d`, the index `i`, and the array `data` as three arguments.
 The default value accessor assumes that the input data are numbers, or that they are coercible to numbers using [valueOf](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/valueOf).
 If your data are not simply numbers, then you should specify an accessor that returns the corresponding numeric value for a given datum.
 For example:

 ```js
 var data = [